Adal-Glez/adv_lane_lines/writeup.md

 ### Discussion

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?
-i have opportunities to improve deep dark road sections so i would like to explore L_channel combinations to improve that colection, i can also try a dynamic apporach on the length of the road since i have a fixed length and some roads have a tight curve and this apporach could need improvement i could also include a validation section to verify consistency among lane detections, so anything outside limits could be verified or discarded also i think i could try to work on the performance by going object oriented instead of lineal/structured.
+I have opportunities to improve deep dark road sections so i would like to explore L_channel combinations to improve that colection, i can also try a dynamic apporach on the length of the road since i have a fixed length and some roads have a tight curve and this apporach could need improvement i could also include a validation section to verify consistency among lane detections, so anything outside limits could be verified or discarded also i think i could try to work on the performance by going object oriented instead of lineal/structured.